quantics-io/multitenant-oauth2-spring-boot-starter/README.md

 #### By Claim

-Setting the resolve mode to JWT will resolve the tenant by the OAuth2 "iss" claim found in the JWT.
+Setting the resolve mode to JWT will resolve the tenant by the OAuth2 *iss* claim found in the JWT.

 #### By Request Header

 Alternatively, the tenant can be resolved by a custom HTTP header by setting the resolve mode to Header.

-Note: This setting is not suggested for production-grade applications, but rather for quick validation that things are working as expected.
+*Note:* This setting is not suggested for production-grade applications, but rather for quick validation that things are working as expected.

 ### Propagating the Tenant